 Classifications are static lists used to populate a field/property of a table in the UI design of your app. e.g. to provide a drop down selection of product names, standard responses to questions, etc. It is probable that you will want some of the Properties (data entry boxes) in your App UI to be populated by the App User selecting from a drop-down list of options.

-a Classification table in your backend database
+A specific Classification table in your backend database

-via a selection from multiple tables in your backend database or
+Via a selection from multiple tables in your backend database or

-a fixed list that you define in your database.
+A fixed list that you define in your database.

 Classifications that you wish to use from a specific Classification table in your backend database are defined in the Evoke Classifications menu option.
 The screen on the right shows an example list of Classifications that can be created on the Evoke screen accessed by the Classifications menu option.